 The main digging deterrents are things that smell bad and things that stop them from digging.

-Some great deterrents you can try are placing flat rocks in the areas they dig, using plastic chicken wire or netting to stop them digging, anything that smells such as cayenne pepper or citrus (this works particularly well in flower beds.), you can also try to use a sprinkler system as well.
+Some great deterrents you can try are placing flat rocks in the areas they dig, using plastic chicken wire or netting to stop them digging, anything that smells such as cayenne pepper or citrus (this works particularly well in flower beds.), and you can also try to use a sprinkler system as well.

 What Not To Do When Your Rottweiler Is Digging